MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_PSSnapins.md

 ## SHORT DESCRIPTION
-Describes  Windows PowerShell® snap-ins and shows how to use and manage them.
+Describes  Windows PowerShell?snap-ins and shows how to use and manage them.

 ## LONG DESCRIPTION